pixelcrisis/eddited/README.md

 #### Sidebar Popout
 - `@enable-sidebar-popout`
-Only show certain information on sidebar hover.
+Hide certain information until sidebar hover.

 #### Headline
 Text is the first H1 element in the sidebar.